What is Miochol-E? Uses, warnings & side effects

 What is Miochol-E used for?

-What form(s) does Miochol-E come in
+What form(s) does Miochol-E come in?

 • Injectable

-What are common Miochol-E doses?
+What are common Miochol-E dosages?

 • Solution Reconstituted 20MG